AugmentedAJ/Long-Context-Code-Bench/prd.md

 Version: v0 (dataset v0; harness v0.1.0)
-Audience: Researchers and engineers implementing and running the benchmark
+Audience: Researchers and engineers implementing and running the benchmark Last Updated: 2025-10-27
+Status: Draft

+### 0) Executive Summary

+Long-Context-Bench is a standardized benchmark designed to evaluate the performance of AI coding agents on real-world, long-context code editing tasks.
+The benchmark uses 50 recent Elasticsearch pull requests as a representative dataset to measure how well agents can understand, modify, and integrate changes across large, multi-file repositories when given natural-language instructions.

+**Key Value Propositions:**
+- **For Researchers**: Provides a reproducible, agent-agnostic benchmark for comparing different AI coding agents
+- **For Engineering Teams**: Enables evidence-based selection of coding agents for production use
+- **For the AI Community**: Establishes standardized metrics for long-context code understanding and generation

+**Critical Success Factors:**
+- Reproducible results across different environments and runs
+- Fair comparison between different agent implementations
+- Practical deployment in both local and CI environments
+- Compliance with licensing and copyright requirements

+**Investment Required:** Initial development of harness, dataset curation, and ongoing maintenance for new dataset versions

 ### 1) Overview

 Problem Statement
 - R-1.1 The benchmark shall evaluate long-context code editing capabilities of CLI-based coding agents on real-world GitHub pull requests (PRs).
 - R-1.2 The benchmark shall measure an agent’s ability to understand, modify, and integrate changes across large, multi-file repositories when given natural-language task instructions derived from PR metadata.

+**Market Context:**
+Current code generation benchmarks primarily focus on short, isolated coding tasks or single-file modifications.
+However, real-world software development involves understanding and modifying code across multiple files, dependencies, and contexts.
+As AI coding agents become more sophisticated, there's a critical need for benchmarks that evaluate their ability to handle complex, long-context scenarios that mirror actual development workflows.

+**Technical Gap:**
+Existing benchmarks fail to capture the complexity of:
+- Cross-file dependencies and imports
+- Large codebase navigation and understanding
+- Context-aware code modification
+- Integration of changes across multiple components
+- Adherence to existing code patterns and conventions

 Goals
 - R-1.3 Reproducibility: Identical inputs and flags shall yield identical scores and artifacts (excluding timestamps and explicitly volatile fields).